 Uncanny Dodge (Ex)

 Starting at 4th level, a thief can react to danger before her senses would normally allow her to do so.
-She retains her Dexterity bonus to AC (if any) even if she is caught flat-footed or struck by an invisible attacker.
-However, she still loses her Dexterity bonus to AC if immobilized.
+She cannot be caught flat-

 Improved Theft (Ex)